jakazzy/100-days-of-code/Update-log.md

 ## R1 Day 3: May 22, 2019 Wednesday

-**Today's Progress**: After strglling with this day's unending, I have finally completed the three features of the simple note taking app using Reactjs.The features are edit note, create a card and save a note after creatig or editing one.
+**Today's Progress**: After strglling with this day's unending, I have finally completed the three features of the simple note taking app using Reactjs.The features are edit note, create a card and save a note after creating, a card or editing one and delete a card.
+All these working using just memory.Hope to persist data in localStorage subsequently.

 **Thoughts** Sometimes you need assistance to overcome some hurdles.
 Be persistent.
 It is possible